1. CINEMORE

 “Aliens” trailer

-And one more thing, the existence of a ``fighting heroine'' is also important.
-The seeds of this can also be seen in Ripley (Sigourney Weaver), a character created by original idea/screenwriter Dan O'Bannon and director Ridley Scott in " Alien " (1979), but due to the overwhelming difference in power between her and the Alien, , rather than fighting head-on, he was cornered and barely managed to survive with his quick wits, so his character was more in line with the grammar of a horror movie.
+Another important element is the presence of the "fighting heroine."
+The beginnings of this can be seen in the character The Talented Mr. Ripley (Sigourney Weaver) created by Dan O'Bannon, the original creator and screenwriter, and director Ridley Scott in " Alien " (1979).
+However, due to the overwhelming difference in power between her and the Alien, she does not fight head-on, but rather uses quick wits to barely survive despite being cornered, which is more of a character in line with the grammar of horror movies.

 PAGES